Urticaria: A Merck Manual of Patient Symptoms podcast

 Because there are no definitive diagnostic tests for urticaria, evaluation largely relies on history and physical examination.

 History of present illness should include a detailed account of the individual episodes of urticaria, including distribution, size, and appearance of lesions; frequency of occurrence; duration of individual lesions; and any prior episodes.
 Activities and exposures during, immediately before, and within the past 24 h of the appearance of urticaria should be noted.
-Clinicians specifically should ask about recent exercise; exposure to potential allergens (see Table 3: Approach to the Dermatologic Patient: Some Causes of Urticaria), insects, or animals; new laundry detergent or soaps; new foods; recent infections; or recent stressful life events.
+Clinicians specifically should ask about recent exercise; exposure to potential allergens (see see Some Causes of Urticaria), insects, or animals; new laundry detergent or soaps; new foods; recent infections; or recent stressful life events.
 The patient should be asked about the duration between any suspected trigger and the appearance of urticaria and which particular triggers are suspected.
 Important associated symptoms include pruritus, rhinorrhea, swelling of the face and tongue, and dyspnea.

 Review of systems should seek symptoms of causative disorders, including fever, fatigue, abdominal pain, and diarrhea (infection); heat or cold intolerance, tremor, or weight change (autoimmune thyroiditis); joint pain (cryoglobulinemia, SLE); malar rash (SLE); dry eyes and dry mouth (Sjögren syndrome); cutaneous ulcers and hyperpigmented lesions after resolution of urticaria (urticarial vasculitis); small pigmented papules (mastocytosis); lymphadenopathy (viral illness, cancer, serum sickness); acute or chronic diarrhea (viral or parasitic enterocolitis); and fevers, night sweats, or weight loss (cancer).

 Past medical history should include a detailed allergy history, including known atopic conditions (eg, allergies, asthma, eczema) and known possible causes (eg, autoimmune disorders, cancer).
-All drug use should be reviewed, including OTC drugs and herbal products, specifically any agents particularly associated with urticaria (see Table 3: Approach to the Dermatologic Patient: Some Causes of Urticaria).
+All drug use should be reviewed, including OTC drugs and herbal products, specifically any agents particularly associated with urticaria (see see Some Causes of Urticaria).
 Family history should elicit any history of rheumatoid disease, autoimmune disorders, or cancer.
 Social history should cover any recent travel and any risk factors for transmission of infectious disease (eg, hepatitis, HIV).

 Vital signs should note the presence of bradycardia or tachycardia and tachypnea.
 General examination should immediately seek any signs of respiratory distress and also note cachexia, jaundice, or agitation.